 It's made from die-cast aluminium and has anti-slip feet, making it a sturdy find.
 It's also a lightweight appliance, despite its sturdiness.
 The jug itself is BPA free, and it has handy measurements on the side for a little helping hand when you're cooking.

 It has four-speed settings, as well as pre-set programmes for ice crushing and smoothie making.
+Despite the retro look, there's no faulting the modern design that makes it very easy to use.

 Featuring one-touch operation, the Breville Blend Active is the best blender for those who are looking for something easy to use and happily affordable.